mys-lang/mys/docs/user-guide/installation.rst

 #.
 Install recent versions of ``g++``, ``make`` and ``ccache``.

 #.
-Install Python 3.8 or later, and then install Mys using ``pip``.
+Install Python 3.8 or later, and then install Mys using ``pip3``.

    .. code-block:: text

-      sudo pip install mys
+      pip3 install mys

 #.
 Run ``mys`` to make sure it was installed successfully.